 In North America, 37,000 Thoroughbred foals are registered each year.
 Most of these foals come from the states of Florida, Kentucky and California.

 Warmbloods originally are from Europe.
-It turns out that when warriors came back to Europe from the Middle East and Africa with the more hot-blooded Arabian horses that they captured in battle, they would breed their larger heavier war horses with the lighter, faster and fiery tempered hotbloods from the Mongolian steppes.
-The results, in my opinion, were magic!
-Together these breeds created agile, quick horses with wonderful temperaments and that sturdy build I love.
+It turns out that when warriors came back to Europe from the Middle East and Africa with the more hot-blooded Arabian horses that they captured in battle, they would breed their larger heavier draft 'cold-blooded' horses with the lighter, faster and fiery tempered 'hot bloods' from the Mongolian steppes.

-Warmbloods may have a stocky build but their heads and bodies are smaller than drafts.
-They’re usually not as excitable as hot-blooded horses, which makes them generally popular as all-round riding horses and even for light work.
+Since they’re usually not as excitable as hot-blooded horses, they are generally popular as all-round riding horses and even for light work.

 Ever wonder why you hear so many different names for warmbloods, like Dutch or Swedish or Danish?
 That’s because they are named for the countries where they are bred and their studbooks are kept.